sympy/sympy/doc/src/explanation/glossary.md

     supported, they can sometimes lead to surprising behavior because the expressions are not properly {term}`canonicalized <canonicalize>`.

+    The term *unevaluated* is also sometimes used to denote the fact that an expression does not {term}`evaluate` to a specific value when its arguments are {term}`symbolic`.

 {class}`zoo <sympy.core.numbers.ComplexInfinity>`

+    *{class}`zoo <sympy.core.numbers.ComplexInfinity>`* represents complex
-    *`zoo`* represents complex infinity, i.e., the north pole of the Riemann sphere.
+    infinity, i.e., the north pole of the Riemann sphere.
 The reason it is spelled this way is that it is "z-oo", where "z" is the symbol commonly used for complex variables, and {term}`oo` is the symbol SymPy uses for real positive infinity.

 ```